 - National Counselor Examination scores (NCE), National Clinical Mental Health Counseling Examination (NCMHCE), or other examination acceptable to the Board as follows:

 - If you have passed the NCE or NCMHCE, follow the instructions for requesting a score report on the National Board Certified Counselors (NBCC) website at nbcc.org/Exams.

 - If you have passed another exam equivalent to the NCE or NCMHCE, arrange for the organization to send your score report directly to the Board office.

-- For experience while you were self-employed, arrange for a professional colleague, supervisor or other individual who has personal knowledge of your professional practice while self-employed to complete and mail one or more Counseling Experience Verification-Self-Employment forms directly to the Board office.
+- A Counseling Experience Verification-Self-Employment form from each professional colleague, supervisor, or other individual who has personal knowledge of your professional practice while self-employed.
 The person who attests to your experience while self-employed cannot be your spouse, former spouse, parent, step-parent, grand-parent, child, step-child, sibling, aunt, uncle, cousin or in-law.

-- Whether or not you need to submit any more documentation depends on how long you’ve been licensed in the jurisdictions where your license is current.
+Whether or not you need to submit any more documentation depends on how long you’ve been licensed in the jurisdictions where your currently hold a license.

 - If you have been licensed at least five years in any one jurisdiction, no further documentation is needed.
 You may be licensed by reciprocity.

 - If you have been licensed less than five years in each of jurisdiction, submit copies of the licensing law/rules and regulations from each jurisdiction where you hold a current license in good standing.
 The Board will review the licensing standards of the other jurisdictions and determine if any of them is substantially similar to Delaware’s standards.

 - If any of the jurisdictions has substantially similar standards, you may be licensed by reciprocity.
 No further documentation is needed.